thewillft/tapreply/docs/configuration.md

 ### Platform Detection
 - **Auto-detect platform and adapt tone** - When enabled, TapReply automatically adjusts the tone based on the social media platform (LinkedIn, Twitter/X, Reddit, etc.)

+### Reply Style
+- **All lowercase replies** - When enabled, the LLM will be instructed to a provide a reply consisting primarily of lowercase characters for a more casual style.

 ## Knowledge Base & Background

 ### Your Knowledge & Background